 “Having a disabled child has been a real shock for us.
 We didn’t ‘ask’ for a disabled child.
 Please don’t tell us we have been ‘chosen’ or our child has been sent to us for a reason because we are special.”

-Be prepared for people to not understand
+Be prepared for people not understanding

 People may also be too focused on their own lives.
 Some people can try to understand, but not everybody can.
 You may find that some friends or family become more distant or disappear.
 You may find new friends who have had a similar experience to you.